STOCKS NEWS EUROPE-UK small caps up 0.1 pct early on

-The FTSE Small Cap index climbs 0.1 percent in early trade, underperforming both the FTSE 100 and the FTSE 250 , which add 0.4 and 0.6 percent, respectively.
+The FTSE Small Cap index is up 0.1 percent in early trade, lagging stronger gains by the FTSE 100 and the FTSE 250 indexes, which are up 1.1 and 0.8 percent respectively.

-AIM traded Fitbug Holdings , a provider of online personal health and well-being services, rises 16 percent after the firm expands its presence in the United States by signing a device and software licence agreement with Boston-based MeYou Health, which will see Fitbug's technology support MeYou Health propositions.
+Anite rises 11.2 percent after the company, which provides testing systems for wireless firms, says half year revenue and profit came in ahead of its forecasts, and its expectations for the year have increased significantly.

-PV Crystalox slumps near 40 percent after the firm says it is to cut jobs in the UK and sees an annual operating loss in light of the ongoing difficult market conditions in the solar industry.
+RSM Tenon Group falls 7.7 percent after saying trading for the year-to-date period was at the lower end of its expectations as flattened demand across its service lines coupled with a challenging economic backdrop hurt business activity prompting Brewin Dolphin to cut its rating to "hold".

 Reuters messaging rm://david.brett.thomsonreuters.com@reuters.net